wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 pip3 install minio
 ```

-On your student machine the 'minio'-module for python will already be installed.
+On your student VM the 'minio' module for Python will already be installed.

 Go to the directory `exercise-materials/wis2box-setup` and run the example script using the following command: